 An Accredited Exercise Physiologist (AEP) is a university qualified health professional, holding a dual accreditation as an Exercise Scientist and AEP.
 We are equipped with the knowledge and skills to design, deliver and evaluate safe, yet effective exercise interventions for the prevention and management of chronic diseases and injuries.
 Exercises are tailored specifically to the individual and are designed to equip patients with the skills for the long-term maintenance of their condition.

-AEP’s examine how a person moves, where their strengths/weaknesses lie and develop achievable goals to treat the system as a whole (because no one presents with just one single issue).
+AEP’s examine how a person moves, where their strengths/weaknesses lie and develop achievable goals to treat the person as a whole (because no one presents with just one single issue).
 Our treatment is a multi-modality approach which includes advice on lifestyle modification, exercise and education.

 What problems can you help with?